ryu878/bybit_scalp_bot/README.md

 Discord: https://discord.gg/zSw58e9Uvf

-Join Bybit and receive up to $6,045 in Bonuses: https://www.bybit.com/invite?ref=X2PZB
+🐀 Join Bybit and receive up to $6,045 in Bonuses: https://www.bybit.com/invite?ref=X2PZB

+😎 Register on BingX and get a **20% discount** on fees: https://bingx.com/invite/HAJ8YQQAG/

 ## VPS for bots and scripts